dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 All the analytics indicated in chapter 2.7 "Analytics configuration" are available in the DHIS2 web portal.

-## PHARMACY STOCK MANAGEMENT WITH THE DHIS2-RTS APP
+## MEDICAL STOCK MANAGEMENT WITH THE DHIS2-RTS APP

 In any implementation, national regulations and guidelines must be respected.
 This chapter focuses on technical and practical aspects and should only be considered as recommendations which may or may not be useful.